Taking the Cook Strait Ferry Between Wellington and Picton (i.e. the Ferry to the South Island)

 In Picton, the passenger terminal for Interislander is at 1 Auckland Street, Picton.
 For Bluebridge, the passenger terminal is at .
 Bluebridge offers free shuttle services to the terminal from the Interislander Terminal Bus Shelter, Picton i-SITE and Oxleys Tavern (Corner of Wellington Street and London Quay).

 Taking a vehicle means you need to check-in at the vehicle check-in at least one hour before departure time.
-It also means you have to pay extra, so see the price summaries in the section below.
+It also means you have to pay extra, so see the price summaries in the “New Zealand Ferry Price Guide” below.

 Finding the Vehicle Terminals